 Why so Many Californians Are Moving to Nashville.

 The Top 10 Reasons Californians Are Moving To Nashville.

+More than 2 million California residents have moved to other states since 2018, and Nashville has become a favorite destination because of its high quality of life.
 Increasingly more Californians are saying high taxes, the high cost of living and even politics are making them choose to leave the Golden State.
 As Californians look for new cities to call home, Nashville has sprung to the top of the list.
 Experts estimate that nearly 100 people a day are moving to Music City, and Californians are keeping with the trend.
 Check out why they're making the move.

 According to RE/MAX and Zillow, Nashville's average home price was $155,000 in 2009 and grew to $318,000 in 2019.
 That’s a 105% increase!
 And experts expect home values to rise by as much as 27% in the next three years.
 This, in addition to strong job growth and an expected 12% increase in population, places Nashville firmly among the most attractive cities in America to invest in real estate.
 Business Wire agrees, ranking Nashville among the top 12 cities for real estate investment.